thelastoutpostworkshop/virtualScreen/README.md

 - Spanning graphics across multiple displays requires a fair amount of memory, use an **ESP32 with PSRAM**.
 - The [ESP32-S3 N16R2](https://amzn.to/3TsziTh) is a good choice.

+## Graphics functions
+>ℹ️ You can use any graphics functions from the [Adafruit GFX library](https://learn.adafruit.com/adafruit-gfx-graphics-library/graphics-primitives)<br>

 ## Contributors
 Contributors are welcomed!
 If you want to submit pull requests, [here is how you can do it](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).